catmaid/CATMAID/sphinx-doc/source/data_views.rst

 *Project list* and *Project table with images*.
 The latter is used as the default, i.e. it is shown when CATMAID is loaded.
 Both views have different view types.
 They are *Project list* and *Project table*.
-There is also a third type, that is not used by one of the pre-defined
-views: *Legacy project list*.
+There is also two more data view types that are not used by the pre-defined views: *Legacy project list*.
 It allows the display of a project list used before the advent of data views.
+Then there is also the *Project tag table* which allows the construction of a table based on tags.
 The details are described below.

 Different use cases might require different data view types.
 How to extend CATMAID and create own data view types is explained in